e-h-dev/trip-discoverer/README.md

 ### The Home (Trips) Page

 The home page of Trip Discoverer displays the sites name/logo as a title and then a nav bar shows the links to the other pages, on mobile the links are in the side toggle.
 Below the navbar is the hero image at the top of the image is the search bar, users can search for a trip using any word, related to the trip they may be looking for.
 The search could be for the country, or the city or even words found in the description or the review of the trips.
 Below this is a small box of information text, describing what the app does.
 There is a Sign-up button in the information box, the button is only there if no user is in session.
 The button takes the user to the sign in page.
-Below the hero image all the trips are displayed in display boxes, the boxes open - revealing all the relevant information of the trip - when clicked on.
+Below the hero image, all the trips are displayed in display boxes, the boxes open - revealing all the relevant information of the trip - when clicked on.
 On the left of the page is a filter by category section [see below](#filter-section).

 ![image of trips page](/assets/page-images/home-page.png)

 #### Filter section

-The filter by Category section is designed for users to filter out any trip category they are not looking for.
+The filter by Category section, is designed for users to filter out any trip category they are not looking for.
 The method I implemented to develop the filter, was not researched.
 I decided to recreate the search input section, I gave it a value of the specific category to be filtered; by putting the category name on the search button and hiding the display of the search bar, I have created a filter.
 Repeating this for all the categories created the list of filters shown below.

 ![image of filter section](/assets/page-images/filter-image.png)